-Beyond board diversification and a low expense ratio, VTSMX also offers tax efficiency.
-Tax efficiency has nothing to do with paying lower taxes but more about ensuring the fund doesn’t resort to practices that require paying capital gain taxes.
+Beyond board diversification and a low expense ratio, the VTSMX Index Fund also offers tax efficiency.
+This tax efficiency has nothing to do with paying lower taxes but about disciplined investing.
+Index funds don’t resort to practices that require paying capital gain taxes.
 The VTSMX Index Fund accomplishes this by keeping the turnover at just 3%.
-The other way tax is charged is on dividends but with a broad stock market dividend yield of 1.7%, taxes on that are not too significant either.

 Why are Index Funds so popular?

-Index funds in the United States have gained popularity over the last decade which saw a 300% growth in the amount invested in these passive investing instruments.
+Index funds in the United States have gained popularity over the last decade.
+There is a 300% growth in amount invested in these passive investing instruments over 10 years.
 From a base of $1 trillion in 2010, index funds crossed $4 trillion in mid-2019.

 The second factor that has helped jumpstart the popularity of index funds has been the move towards lower fees.
-The 2008 financial crisis exposed the excesses of Wall Street fund managers which accelerated the move towards consumers moving their monies from active funds to passive funds.
+The 2008 financial crisis exposed the excesses of Wall Street fund managers.
+This accelerated the move towards consumers moving their monies from active funds to passive funds.

 Investors are realizing that the idea of “pay more to get more” isn’t necessarily true — and that the more you pay, the less you get in returnsBen Johnson, Global Director of ETF Research at Morningstar

-The average equity Index fund in the United States have an expense ratio of 0.09% while the average actively-managed equity mutual fund has an expense ratio of 0.82%.
-That differential of 0.73%, when compounded over many years can come out to be a substantial gain for an investor.
-This is a concept that investors have started to align themselves to which has contributed to the popularity of index funds.
+The average equity Index fund in the United States have an expense ratio of 0.09%.
+And the average actively-managed equity mutual fund has an expense ratio of 0.82%.
+That differential of 0.73%, when compounded over many years can comes out to be a substantial gain for an investor.
+Low expenses funds can help investors make substantial gains.

 Let’s understand this with an example.

-On the other hand, if you have invested in an actively-managed mutual fund with an expense ratio of 0.82% and assuming it delivered the same 10% pre-expense return, then your corpus would have grown to $1,400,000 in thirty years.
+On the other hand, say if you have invested in an actively-managed mutual fund.
+This fund has an expense ratio of 0.82%.
+Assuming it delivered the same 10% pre-expense return, your corpus would have grown to $1,400,000 in thirty years.

 Costs really matter in investments.
 If returns are going to be 7 or 8% and you’re paying 1% for fees, that makes an enormous difference in how much money you’re going to have in retirementWarren Buffett on CNBC in 2017